Nannbenda: Production

 In July 2013, Udhayanidhi Stalin revealed that he would produce and appear in a venture titled Nannbenda alongside Santhanam and that the project would be directed by Jagadish, an assistant to director M. Rajesh.
-Nazriya Nazim was initially approached to play the female lead role but she turned down the offer.
-Kajal Aggarwal subsequently agreed terms and signed on to star in the film.
+Kajal Aggarwal signed on as the lead actress.

-The first look of the film was released in January 2014, with confirmation that the cinematography would be handled by Balasubramaniem and music composed by Harris Jayaraj, both collaborating with Stalin for his third successive venture as an actor.
-Later that month, it was announced that Nayanthara had replaced Kajal Aggarwal and would collaborate with Stalin for the second time after Idhu Kathirvelan Kadhal.
+The first look of the film was released in January 2014, with confirmation that the cinematography would be handled by Balasubramaniem and music composed by Harris Jayaraj, both collaborating with Udhayanidhi for his third successive venture as an actor.
+Later that month, it was announced that Nayanthara had replaced Aggarwal and would collaborate with Udhayanidhi for the second time after Idhu Kathirvelan Kadhal.
 Tamannaah Bhatia agreed to appear in a cameo role as herself and shot for an entire day for the film in Chennai in April 2014.
-Sherin was reported to be playing a crucial role, returning to Tamil films after nearly four years.
+Sherin returned to Tamil cinema with this film after nearly four years.

 Soundtrack

 The film's soundtrack album and background score was composed by Harris Jayaraj.
 The soundtrack album consists of six tracks.
-Harris is collaborating with Udhayanidhi Stalin for the third time in this project.
+Harris is collaborating with Udhayanidhi for the third time in this project.
 The music rights were purchased by Sony Music India.
-The track list of the soundtrack was released by Sony Music on 19 December 2014.
 A video teaser of the "Nee Sunno New Moono" song was released by Udhayanidhi on his YouTube production page on 21 December 2014.
 The album was released on 23 December 2014.
-Actors Suriya and Arya attended the audio launch as chief guests.
-The soundtrack received positive reviews from critics, who felt that it was 'pleasant' with 'freshness in sound quality'.

-Release

-The satellite rights of the film were sold to Sun TV.

-Dubbed version

-Nannbenda was dubbed in Telugu as Good Evening and was released on November 20, 2015.